Adv-ST/source_code_of_advst/README.md

 # :rocket: [Exploiting Vulnerabilities in Speech Translation Systems through Targeted Adversarial Attacks](https://Adv-ST.github.io)

-Source code for paper "Exploiting Vulnerabilities in Speech Translation Systems through Targeted Adversarial Attacks", the code will be released after the publication of the paper.
+This repository contains the source code for the paper "Exploiting Vulnerabilities in Speech Translation Systems through Targeted Adversarial Attacks".
+The full code will be released upon the paper’s acceptance.

 Visit [Demo page](https://Adv-ST.github.io) for audio samples.